ostroumova/react_pagination/README.md

 ![image](https://user-images.githubusercontent.com/46134711/194760654-25c2fe0d-02cf-4ee1-82a6-1648a2f18785.png)

-This project was created following on-line tutorial.
+This project was created following the on-line tutorial.

 ## Available Scripts